 Lead Poisoning

 Lead is another potentially dangerous substance that could be found in older rental properties.
 In older homes, lead paint was frequently used before it was outlawed in 1978.
-Even if you’ve painted over the old paint, lead-based paint can flake off as a home ages, exposing your tenants, their children, and their pets to the toxin.
+Even if you’ve painted over the old paint, lead-based paint can flake off as a home age, exposing your tenants, their children, and their pets to the toxin.
 There are some locations where lead poisoning can also be caused by old pipes.

 You should have your rental property’s plumbing and water thoroughly inspected for lead to prevent lead poisoning.
 Also, if your home was constructed prior to 1978, you should have your paint tested and removed by trained professionals.
 While covering lead paint with new paint is a temporary workaround, the only way to ensure that your tenants are lead-safe is to completely remove the old paint from all impacted surfaces.